 Blocking Window Temperature For Better Sleep

-Some people are warm sleepers, while other are cool sleepers.
+Some people are warm sleepers, while others are cool sleepers.
 The trick to getting a better night’s sleep is maintaining a comfortable temperature in your home so you don’t have to constantly shift blankets or run to the thermostat in the middle of the night.

 Because most of your home’s heat is either gained or lost through your windows, energy-efficient window treatment can be your best line of defense from sleepless nights.

 Cellular shades are an easy solution for bedroom windows, and the room-darkening versions are good at blocking heat from the sun (which is great for daytime nappers, or people who work nights).
-These kind of heavy-duty shades also boast a fairly high r-value, meaning they’re effective at blocking heat flow.
+These kinds of heavy-duty shades also boast a fairly high r-value, meaning they’re effective at blocking heat flow.

 To make your windows as energy-efficient as possible and ensure a comfortable temperature in your room, choose Polywood shutters.
-They are far and away the most effective blockers of heat among all window treatments, so your bedroom can stay the exact temperature you want it to.
+They are far and away from the most effective blockers of heat among all window treatments, so your bedroom can stay the exact temperature you want it to.

 Rest Easy With the Right Window Treatments